damayantiazure/Automate-ADAppRegistration/README.md

 ![image](https://user-images.githubusercontent.com/92169356/207419057-9c8f8785-cec3-43ec-b95d-9112f5dd265f.png)

 4. Iterating through the API Permissions with type "Role" and granting admin consent

+- Application permissions are used when the application calls the API as itself.
+(For example, to get the weather forecast for a certain zip code (it does not matter which user is logged on).
+The client can even call the API when there's no user present (some background service calling the API to update some status).)

 - Grant an appRoleAssignment to a service principal

 - App roles that are assigned to service principals are also known as application permissions.